lchmist/qa-testing-projects/IMDb/README.md

 5. Submit the registration form.

 **Expected result:**
-The application should prevent users from creating accounts with easily guessable passwords or should require a more secure password format.
+The application prevent users from creating accounts with easily guessable passwords or should require a more secure password format.

 **Actual result:**
 The application accepts any 6-character password.
 The only displayed requirement is a minimum length of 6 characters.

 **Note:**
 No explicit password complexity requirement was provided.
-However, allowing users to register with any 6-character password may be insecure, because passwords such as "123456" or "aaaaaa" are easy to guess and may increase the risk of unauthorized account access.
+Allowing users to register with any 6-character password may be insecure, because passwords such as "123456" or "aaaaaa" are easy to guess and may increase the risk of unauthorized account access.

 **Evidence note:**
 Screenshots and screen recording are blocked by the application on the registration screen, so visual evidence could not be attached.
 The issue was verified manually during testing.